Skip to content

 Juicy Chemistry’s 5% Lactic Acid Exfoliating Serum

-5. Zinc PCA6
+5. Zinc PCA

 Why?

-• Antimicrobial and anti-inflammatory
+• Exhibits antimicrobial and anti-inflammatory properties

-• Reduces shine and soothes skin
+• Reduces shine and soothes the skin

-Myth-Busting: Does Acne-Prone Skin Need Moisture?
+Debunking the Myth: Does Acne-Prone Skin Need Moisture?

-Juicy Chemistry’s Approach to Acne
+Juicy Chemistry’s Philosophy on Acne

 • Dermatologically Tested